 6 Thyroid Patterns That Won’t Show Up On Standard Lab Tests

-Unfortunately misdiagnosis is common in the management of hypothyroidism.
+Unfortunately, misdiagnosis and being overmedicated with thyroid hormone is common in the management of hypothyroidism.
 If you go to a doctor with symptoms of fatigue, weight gain, headaches, coldness your doctor will most likely run a screening test for the Thyroid called a TSH.
 If this this TSH reading is high, you’ll simply be given replacement hormones without any further investigation into the cause of your condition.

 Sadly for million of women around the world, this is where conventional medicine often does more harm than good.
 Without addressing many of the causes, this conditon progresses.